Corsican nuthatch: Breeding

 Male Corsican nuthatches begin singing in late December, but the breeding season occurs in April–May.
 In years of high cone production, breeding occurs early; in years of low production, nuthatches must wait until insects are present in large quantities.
-The species depends for its nesting on old conifers that are two to three hundred years old with sufficiently soft trunks, dead, worm-eaten or partially struck by lightning.
-The Corsican nuthatch favors dead trees that still have some branches, which can be used as a singing post, as a stalking post or to monitor the surroundings, but the height of the trunk, the surrounding pine cover or the diameter of the trunk are not decisive.
+The species depends for its nesting on conifers that are two to three hundred years old with sufficiently soft trunks, dead, worm-eaten or partially struck by lightning.
+The Corsican nuthatch favours dead trees that still have some branches, which can be used as a singing post, as a stalking post or to monitor the surroundings, but the height of the trunk, the surrounding pine cover or the diameter of the trunk are not significant.

 A 2005 study reported that the nests of different pairs were located 284–404 m apart depending on the year (between 1998 and 2003).
 Both members of the pair excavate the nest, often reusing cavities excavated by great spotted woodpeckers (Dendrocopos major), but avoiding the high risk of predation from the former nests of these birds.
 There can be two entrances to the cavity if the trunk is particularly rotten.
 The entrance is 3–4 cm wide, and the cavity averages 56 × 109 mm with an average depth of 12 cm.
 The nest is placed between 2–30 m above the ground.
-It is made of various plant materials (pine thorns, bark, and shavings) and lined with softer materials such as feathers, moss, horsehair, or lichen.
+It is made of various plant materials (pine needles, bark, and shavings) and lined with softer materials such as feathers, moss, horsehair, or lichen.